Information Set Decoding in the Lee Metric with Applications to Cryptography: Preliminaries

 The general idea of ISD algorithms is to guess an information set $I \subset \{1, \ldots n\}$ of size $k$ and the right distribution of the error vector corresponding to this information set, such that we can recover the message from this information set.
 In the algorithms we consider the information set $I$ will be chosen randomly in each outer loop of the algorithm.
 Nevertheless we want to note that there is a slightly smarter way to do so, see \cite{canteaut}, by reusing some elements of $I$ in the next iteration and only adding missing elements.
 For simplicity, we will just use a random choice.

 Once we have chosen an information set $I$, we need to guess the error vector having the assumed weight distribution.
 In the binary case this means we just have to guess the locations of the errors.
-In Stern's algorithm the error vector has weight $2v$ in the information set coordinates.
+In Lee-Brickell's algorithm \cite{leebrickell}, the distribution of the error vector is assumed to be $w$ in the information set and $t-w$ outside the information set.
+In Stern's algorithm the error vector has weight $2v$ in the information set coordinates; moreover, these $2v$ errors are assumed to be located in two disjoint coordinate sets, both having weight $v$.
+In addition, we assume that there is a zero-window of size $\ell$, where no errors are allowed.
+The remaining error weight of $t-2v$ is found in the remaining $n-k-\ell$ coordinates.

 The average complexity of ISD algorithms is given by the cost of one iteration times the average number of iterations needed, which is given by the inverted success probability.
-Note that the success probability is given by having chosen the correct weight distribution of the error vector.
-In Stern's setting this success probability is
+Note that the success criterion is to choose the correct weight distribution of the error vector.
+The success probability of having correctly chosen $w$ errors in $k$ coordinates over all vectors having length $n$ and Hamming weight $t$ is given by

-There are many smart concepts to speed up the cost of one iteration, some of which will be explained in the following, together with their complexities: